Daily Market Summary for December 13th

 Confirmed: 240 Week Ago: 1,149 Year Ago: 764

 Formula Net - Dressed Steers & Heifers

 Head count priced today: 19,800

 Alberta Beef Producers Daily Report:

 Alberta direct cattle sales Wednesday saw no new trade to report and not even a bid to speak of.
 Lots of yearling that were bought during August and September have breakevens on either side of 165.00.
 It is safe to say with fed prices hovering in the low 150's, few if any yearlings will be sold ahead of schedule.
 Packers will need to buy some cattle before the week is through Fed prices are expected to be steady to higher this week.

 Cattle Calves Hogs Sheep

-Boxed beef cutout values higher on moderate to good demand and light to moderate offerings.
-Select and Choice rib and loin cuts steady to firm while chuck and round cuts firm to higher.
-Beef trimmings mostly sharply higher on moderate to good demand and heavy offerings.
+Boxed beef cutout values steady to weak on light to moderate demand and moderate offerings.
+Select and Choice rib, chuck, and loin cuts steady to weak while round cuts steady to firm.
+Beef trimmings mostly sharply lower on light demand and moderate offerings

 Cutout Values...
 Choice Select